Categories

 What Are the Complications of HBOT?

-As with any treatment, a patient should be aware of the risks before proceeding.
-However, complications occur rarely, and hyperbaric oxygen therapy is mostly safe.
+As with any treatment, a patient should know the risks before proceeding.
+However, complications rarely occur, and hyperbaric oxygen therapy is mostly safe.

 Some complications include: